How To Send And Receive Less Email

 • What People Can Not Do

 Because we live in a judicial society (more stick than carrot), the more common approach is unfortunately the later.
-My advice as a Toronto based consultant who provides email writing training, is that you choose the flexible approach and create a Style Guide that will be a positive influence and act as a guideline – not a rulebook.
+My advice as a Toronto based consultant who provides email etiquette training, is that you choose the flexible approach and create a Style Guide that will be a positive influence and act as a guideline – not a rulebook.
 By focusing on “What People Can Do” you benefit by empowering your employees to make the right choices in many different situations.

 Should Your Company’s Email Style Guide Be Custom?